SovereignCloudStack/standards/Standards/scs-0100-v2-flavor-naming.md

 **Enabled Oversubscription**

-You have to expose this with the `o` suffix.
+If memory is oversubscribed, you must expose this with the `o` suffix.

 **Examples**